 It was around the same time when Upwork decided to chang their rating system.
 Instead of taking an average of all the feedbacks received from clients, they calculate a Job Success Score (JSS), which is is extremely confusing to everyone.

-To offset high payment servicing costs, we’ll start charging a 2.75% processing fee whenever Clients make a payment on Upwork.
+e’ll start charging a 2.75% processing fee whenever Clients make a payment on Upwork.

 The service fee that freelancers pay to Upwork will change from a flat 10% to a sliding fee per client relationship, decreasing the more the freelancer works with a client: